Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

     | extend availability_rate=total_available_hours*100/total_number_of_buckets
     ```

-1. Click **Run**.
+18. Click **Run**.

-18. Select **Table** output.
+19. Select **Table** output.
 Notice how this query calculates VM availability, based on heartbeat.

     ![Screenshot showing the preceding query in Log Analytics, with a table showing the %age availability of each VM.](images/Lab-guide/image185.png "Log Search showing VM availability query")

-    For more information on how this query works, see <https://github.com/MicrosoftDocs/LogAnalyticsExamples/blob/master/log-analytics/server-availability-rate.md>.
+    For more information on how this query works, see: <https://github.com/MicrosoftDocs/LogAnalyticsExamples/blob/master/log-analytics/server-availability-rate.md>.

-19. Replace the current query with the following:
+20. Replace the current query with the following:

     ```
     // Find all processes that started in the last 3 days.
 ID 4688: A new process has been created.